 - A business is involved: Businesses that predate a marriage could be subject to division if they increased in value significantly during the marriage.
 This is particularly true if both spouses contributed to the growth and success.

 Dividing property in a divorce can become a complex process.
 That’s why it is crucial that you don’t go at it without help from an Atlanta property division lawyer.

 The equitable distribution law in Georgia also requires marital debts to be divided fairly in a divorce.
 Obligations like mortgages and car loans may be easy to contend with, but situations become more complex when debts like student loans that benefit only one spouse were taken on.
 You should also understand that lenders are not bound by the terms of divorce settlements, which means they could pursue you for payment of a debt that you thought you were no longer responsible for.
 The Atlanta property division attorneys at the Bell & Washington Law Firm could recommend refinancing mortgages or taking out new loans to avoid this issue.

 Contact an Experienced Property Division Lawyer in Atlanta, Georgia

 The Atlanta property division lawyers at Bell & Washington have conducted hundreds of divorce negotiations and have the sensitivity and expertise necessary to help successfully guide you through the property division process.
 They also know how to find assets that are being concealed and discover hidden sources of income.
 If you are thinking about getting a divorce, you should prepare for property division talks by consulting with an experienced property division lawyer.
-We make this easy by offering prospective clients a free consultation.
-To schedule one, you can call our office at 404.437.6641 or use our online contact form.
+Schedule and initial consultation today.
+Call our office at 404.437.6641 or use our online contact form.
 We’ll be glad to talk to you!